Ryggs/Weather-Compose/README.md

 # Weather ☀️ Compose

 This project demonstrates a weather application that shows the current weather for any location.
-The **Weapose** app is built using Android Jetpack Compose, MVVM, Clean Architecture, and other modern Android development tools.
+The **DVT Weather** app is built using Android Jetpack Compose, MVVM, Clean Architecture, and other modern Android development tools.

 ## 🚧 In Progress

-I'm working on implementing **Version Catalog** for the new Gradle versions, but **Dependabot** does not yet support this feature ([see this](https://github.com/dependabot/dependabot-core/pull/6249)).
+The **Version Catalog** for the new Gradle version 8.8 works locally but **Dependabot** does not yet support this feature ([see this](https://github.com/dependabot/dependabot-core/pull/6249)).
 You can check the progress on the `v1.0.4/version_catalog` branch.

 ## 🔨 Building the App